 Indian Child Welfare Act California Judges Benchguide

-The ICWA is a 1978 federal law that was passed to prevent arbitrary and sometimes racist grounds used by state works (CPS) to remove Indian children from their home and tribal community.
-The law directs state courts to follow set standards and guidelines when an Indian is involved in a “child custody proceeding.”
-CILS represents tribes in state court where the ICWA is found to applicable.
-Because of the confusion surrounding the application of the ICWA to state child custody proceedings, CILS drafted an “Indian Child Welfare Act California Judges Benchguide” that addresses the provisions of the ICWA and how the law should be applied in state court.
+There tends to be confusion surrounding the application of the ICWA to state child custody proceedings.
+CILS has drafted an “Indian Child Welfare Act California Judges Benchguide” that addresses the provisions of the ICWA and how the law should be applied in state court.
 The Benchguide also provides useful information on how, when and where the ICWA applies.

-All pages are offered in .pdf format and can be viewed using a Reader.
-To download Adobe Acrobat Reader, please click here:
+All pages are offered in PDF format and can be viewed using a Reader.
+To download Adobe Acrobat Reader, click here.